dbos-inc/dbos-transact-ts/examples/hello/README.md

 If successful, the script should print `Database started successfully!`.

-Then, let's run a database migration to create some tables:
+Then, let's run a schema migration to create some tables:

 ```bash
 npx dbos-sdk migrate